 The Internet of Things

-The Internet of Things, has an impact on the efficiency of freight shipping and driver hours.
-The IoT is the system which connects all devices from microphones, to cellphones and airplanes.
-The physical devices are connected on a network which is constantly transfers data back and forth.
+The Internet of Things has an impact on the efficiency of freight shipping and driver hours.
+The IoT is the system which connects all devices from microphones to cellphones and airplanes.
+The physical devices are connected on a network that constantly transfers data back and forth.
 So how is the IoT relevant in the trucking industry?
 This is what keeps vehicles, drivers, and dispatchers completely connected and up-to-date with various details about each individual item in a shipment.
 Just as you scan a box of cereal when it arrives at a grocery store, reaches the shelf, and is sold to a specific customer, every piece of cargo in your shipment is automatically tracked and the information is shared.
 The information is given in real-time and easily accessible to all involved parties.
-The IoT can even make driving routes more productive; it can keep drivers informed on the the latest fuel efficient tips, or it could predict when repairs might be required based on previous data taken from other trucks and their repairs.
+The IoT can even make driving routes more productive; it can keep drivers informed on the latest fuel-efficient tips, or it could predict when repairs might be required based on previous data taken from other trucks and their repairs.

 “Some IoT devices are more mature, such as commercial telematics now used in trucking fleets to improve logistics efficiency.” – Gartner

 It’s one thing to simply have a surplus of relevant data; it’s another to properly analyze the data and use it to your advantage.
 With modern technology, you can do exactly this.
 Ensure you are keeping up with the latest industry trends and tools to keep your drivers productive, your routes efficient, and your customers informed and satisfied.
 This is crucial to maintaining your relevance in the world of freight shipping.

 Modern Technology at Adcco